Tim-Maes/GraphR/README.md

-# .NET 8 WebAPI solution template with clean architecture.
+# GraphR - GraphAPI solution template

-Simple WebAPI template using Dapper ORM.
-Ideal if you need to set up an REST API on a existing database.
-Just install and use the template and start adding queries.
+Simple Graph API architecture template using Dapper ORM for .NET 8.
+Ideal if you need to set up an Graph API on a existing database.
+Just install and use the template and start adding queries and mutations.

 ## Dependencies

 - Dapper
+- HotChocolate
 - Bindicate

 TODO: